cloudfoundry-attic/hm9000/README.md

 app := NewApp()

 //Get the desired state for the app.
 This can be passed into
-//the desired state server to simulate the APP's precense in
+//the desired state server to simulate the APP's presence in
 //the CC's DB.
 By default the app is staged and started, to change
-//this, modify the return value.
-Time is always injected. desiredState := app.DesiredState(UPDATED_AT_TIMESTAMP)
+//this, modify the return value. desiredState := app.DesiredState(NUMBER_OF_DESIRED_INSTANCES)

 //get an instance at index 0.  this getter will lazily create and memoize
 //instances and populate them with an INSTANCE_GUID and the correct
 //INDEX.
 instance0 := app.InstanceAtIndex(0)

-//fetch, for example, the exit message for the instance.
-Time is always injected exitedMessage := instance0.DropletExited(DropletExitReasonCrashed, TIMESTAMP)

-//generate a heartbeat for the app.  first argument is the # of instances,
+//generate a heartbeat for the app.
-// second is a timestamp denoting *when the app transitioned into its current state*
 //note that the INSTANCE_GUID associated with the instance at index 0 will
-//match that provided by app.InstanceAtIndex(0) app.Heartbeat(2, TIMESTAMP)
+//match that provided by app.InstanceAtIndex(0) app.Heartbeat(NUMBER_OF_HEARTBEATING_INSTANCES)
 ```

+#### `custommatchers`

+Provides a collection of custom Gomega matchers.

 ### Infrastructure Helpers